 - Decisions made by committees can take extensive time and scheduling.

 - Commercial digital marketing systems are not always designed to adhere to student privacy laws.

 - Institutions that traditionally cater to large lecture-based courses can be tough to scale toward the more individualized approach that’s prevalent in today’s digital marketing techniques.

 Knowing this, marketers can shape their approaches to accommodate the differences in pace.
-For example, you can offer comprehensive services so that institutions don’t have to expend their own resources, which can be a factor in decision-making.
+For example, you can offer comprehensive services so that institutions don’t have to expend their own resources.

 Another option is to offer a highly-adaptable framework that can mold to a more typical education timeline.
 While many standard digital marketing techniques can be applied to educational marketing, it’s helpful to plan for a cycle that’s not quite as fast-paced as, for example, e-commerce.

 2. Lack of Administrative Buy-in Might Reduce Your Credibility